 I am a meter installer individual and would like a copy of my Competency Certificate.

-I am in individual operative and I would like to be trained in MOCOPA®.
+I am an individual operative and I would like to be trained in MOCOPA®.

-The MOCOPA® is not a training accreditation, it is a Code of Practice for companies who undertake work on metering equipment.
-You cannot be ‘trained in MOCOPA®’.
-Each MOCOPA® Operator is responsible for the training and assessment of their own operatives.
-If you would like to become a meter installer, please contact existing MOCOPA® Operator Parties to find out about current vacancies for trainee installers.
+The MOCOPA® Registration Authority do not offer training courses.
+Each meter operator working under MOCOPA® is responsible for the training and assessment of their own operatives.
+If you would like to become a meter installer, please contact the existing MOCOPA® Operator parties (Signatories tab on the website) to find out about current vacancies for trainee installers.

 I would like to obtain MOCOPA® accreditation for my company.